Afrofuturistic Translanguaging: Pathways to Students' Well-Being in Disciplines

 Abstract

-This study highlights the drawbacks of monolingual instruction in university disciplines and its adverse effects on students’ knowledge acquisition, mental, emotional, and academic well-being.
-Incorporating Afrofuturism, the research introduces translanguaging as an innovative component to explore the advantages of employing multilingual strategies.
-The goal is to mitigate limitations posed by monolingual approaches and actively contribute to safeguarding students’ comprehensive well-being in the academic context.
-Incorporating Afrofuturist principles, this study utilizes textual analysis with the researcher as a research instrument.
-It analyses how multilingual teaching not only addresses limitations associated with monolingual instruction but also positively impacts African students’ well-being.
-Innovative studies on translanguaging practices are highlighted, offering multilayered insights into the dynamic interplay of languages and knowledge in disciplines.
-The research offers an innovative approach by integrating Afrofuturist translanguaging strategies, providing valuable insights for enhancing student well-being across university disciplines.
-Identifying the limitations of monolingual instruction on disciplinary expertise, the study underscores its detrimental impact on African scholars’ mental, emotional, and academic well-being.
-By introducing Afrofuturist-aligned translanguaging practices, the research illuminates innovative strategies that surpass these limitations, demonstrating the advantages of embracing multilingualism in disciplinary settings.
-This Afrofuturist-inspired approach promotes a more inclusive understanding of linguistic diversity, nurturing belonging and resilience among students.
-Recognizing the detrimental effects of monolingual instruction on holistic growth in Africa’s universities, this study champions a transformative transition towards multilingualism.
+This study highlights the drawbacks of monolingual instruction in university disciplines and its adverse effects on students' knowledge acquisition, mental, emotional, and academic well-being.
+Incorporating Afrofuturism, the research positions translanguaging as an innovative component to explore the advantages of employing multilingual strategies.
+The goal is to mitigate limitations posed by monolingual approaches and contribute to safeguarding students' comprehensive well-being in academic contexts.
+Methodologically, this study utilizes textual analysis with the researcher as a research instrument.
+It analyzes how multilingual teaching not only addresses limitations associated with monolingual instruction but also developmentally enhances African students' well-being.
+Innovative case studies on translanguaging practices are highlighted, offering multilayered insights into the dynamic interplay of languages and knowledge in disciplines.
+By introducing Afrofuturist-aligned translanguaging practices, the research illuminates innovative pathways that surpass monolingual limitations, demonstrating the advantages of embracing multilingualism in disciplines.
+This Afrofuturist-inspired method promotes an inclusive understanding of linguistic diversity, nurturing belonging and resilience among students.
+Recognizing the detrimental effects of monolingual instruction on holistic growth in Africa's universities, this study champions a transformative transition toward multilingualism.

 Received: 17 November 2023 | Revised: 6 December 2023 | Accepted: 28 December 2023